Substance Abuse / Use Treatment

 Loss of Control of Use

 You consume more of a substance than you originaly intended.
 Or you consume a drug for a larger span of time than you originally intended.
-These feelings are often coupled with a lost feeling of control.
+These feelings are often coupled with a feeling of loss of control.

 The individual experiences a persistent desire to take the drug or has unsuccessful attempts to decrease or control the substance use.